ligitacy/asl/README.md

 # Fable: TLC Autosplitter and Load Remover by blastedt

-Load removal is done.
-Autosave removal is done but not verified - please watch your timer and make sure it's not pausing inappropriately.
+Load and autosave removal are available.
+To prevent teleporter abuse that would be faster loadless but much slower real-time, the teleport animation is included in your time.

 Autosplits are available, check the settings page.
 If you want a new autosplit, let me know via the Skype or Discord groups.

 Auto start and reset are available.

 Loading a save is not detected.
-If you fuck up, own that shit fam.
-Also means you should refrain from pressing Go until the autosave.
+If you start your run by loading a save, don't start your timer until the first autosave.

 # CHANGELOG: